Where a lost tooth is filled in with a porcelain or metal replacement.

 What do all our insurance plans cover for dental treatment?

-Even if you don’t upgrade to Dental Basic or Dental Plus, you will still be covered for:
+Even if you don’t upgrade to Dental Basic or Dental Plus, you will still have dental coverage for you and your dependents:

 Emergency restorative treatment as an in-patient